 What is the Re-Examination Process at the DMV?

-Whenever a California resident seeks to be awarded the California Driver License they must pass a rigorous application process which is designed to establish four criteria:
+Whenever a California resident seeks to be awarded the California Driver License they must pass a rigorous application process which is designed to establish five criteria:

 - The process must establish the true identity of the applicant;